-The annual South by Southwest (SXSW) Conference in Austin, Texas provides an opportunity for global professionals at every level to participate, network, and discuss economic and cultural issues.
-The wide range of participating people and organizations have one thing in common: they all work with intellectual property (IP).
+The annual South by Southwest (SXSW) Conference in Austin, Texas, provides an opportunity for global professionals at every level to participate, network, and discuss economic and cultural issues.
+The wide range of participating individuals and organizations have one thing in common: they all work with intellectual property (IP).

-SXSW is therefore a prime opportunity for the USPTO to spread the word about the importance of protecting intellectual property.
+SXSW is a prime opportunity for the USPTO to highlight the importance of protecting intellectual property.
 SXSW crowdsources their conference programming through the PanelPicker platform, and community voting counts for 30 percent of the panel selection decisions.

 How to cast your vote:

-4) Join the conversation on social with #USPTOatSXSW
+- Join the conversation on social media with #USPTOatSXSW

 Battle of the Brands: Bands and Intellectual Property

 Nirvana.
 The Beatles.
 The Rolling Stones.
 Music icons.
 Lucrative brands.
 You think of intellectual property protection for your music, but what about for the brand you are building with your Blood, Sweat & Tears?

 Our speakers will discuss how to build and protect your band’s valuable goodwill and reputation with real-world examples of brands that have gone global—and what happens to that brand if the music stops and members go their separate ways.

 - Mary Boney Denison, United States Patent and Trademark Office (USPTO) Commissioner for Trademarks

 - Brendon Anthony, Director of Texas Music Office (TMO)